swfiua/gotu/docs/abhot.rst

  A Brief History of Time
 =========================

-It is helpful to compare *The Geometry of the Universe* to Stephen Hawking's, A Brief History of Time.
+It is interesting to compare *The Geometry of the Universe* to Stephen Hawking's, A Brief History of Time.

 A best selling book that aimed to be accessible to a very wide audience, aiming to explain nothing less than the entire history of the universe.

+Hawking feared every equation would halve his audience, so including only a single equation.

 Published in 1988, some 30 years had passed, since Fred Hoyle's, *The Nature of the Universe*.